eliminaterabies/link/biteCount.md

-Construct a biteCount table with the dogs
+Construct a biteCount table with the dogs.

+mli: How is this different from biteStats?